 The Building for Climate Change programme is leading the building and construction sector's approach to emissions reduction and will be introducing measures to limit emissions due to the construction and operation of buildings.

-- improving new building efficiency (e.g. ensuring new buildings are resilient, built-to-last, and as big as they need to be but no bigger, also that we are making the best use of existing buildings),
+- improving new building efficiency, for example ensuring new buildings are resilient, built-to-last, and as big as they need to be and that we are making the best use of existing buildings,

-- improving material efficiency (e.g. designing smarter buildings that use less material for the same functionality and performance, and reducing waste at construction and demolition stages through greater reuse and recycling of materials),
+- improving material efficiency, for example designing smarter buildings that use less material for the same functionality and performance, reducing waste at both construction and demolition stages through greater reuse and recycling of materials,

-- reducing the carbon intensity of construction materials and products (e.g. through using lower carbon materials such as timber, or reducing the emissions from the manufacture of materials such as concrete and steel).
+- reducing the carbon intensity of construction materials and products, for example through using lower carbon materials such as timber or reducing the emissions from the manufacture of materials such as concrete and steel.